tusharmenon298/SortingAlgorithmVisualisation/README.md

 ## *Sorting Algorithm Visualisation*
 <br>
 <br>
-This project was created for my college course on Java Programming The purpose of this project was to help visualize how basic sorting algorithms work.
+This project was created for my college course on Java Programming.<br>
+The purpose of this project was to help visualize how basic sorting algorithms work.
 Its always easier to understand how an algorithm's operation works when you can visualize it.
-And after seeing lot of youtube videos which do this, I tried to do the same Currently, the project only has 4 sorting algorithms being used here-<br>
+And after seeing lot of youtube videos which do this, I tried to do the same.<br>
+Currently, the project only has 4 sorting algorithms being used here-<br>
 <ul>
 <li> Selection Sort </li>